Getting the Most out of this Website

 - Use the Search in the upper-right corner of the web site.
 (Details on how to use the Search feature below)

-- Choose a Topic from the drop-down menu under "Understand Your Legal Issue" on the blue bar under the Washington LawHelp logo on each page.
+- Choose a Topic from the drop-down menu under "Getl Legal Info" on the blue bar under the Washington LawHelp logo on each page.

-- On the home page, chose one of the Topics next to the green icons, for example, Family Law, Consumer or Housing.
+- On the home page, chose one of the Topics next to the green icons, for example, Family & Safety, Money & Debt or House & Apartment.
 When you find the topic that best describes your legal problem, click on it.
-This will bring you to a list of "sub-topics" that should describe your legal problem more closely.
+This will bring you to a list of sub-topics that should describe your legal problem more closely.
 So, for example, if you are being evicted from an apartment, you would start by:

 - Clicking on the word "Eviction" in the sub-topics section.

-This will bring you to a list of printable resources, links and sometimes videos or interactive court forms.
+This will bring you to a listing of resources, links and sometimes videos or DIY court forms.
 Click on any of the titles to view the resources.

 You can also find information by using a "Search."
 The search feature is located in the light blue box at the upper right hand side of the Homepage.
-To use the search, just type in a few words to describe the information you need, and click on the button.
+To use the search, just type in a few keywords to describe the information you need (for example, debt collection, divorce, eviction, power of attorney, parenting plan, etc.), and click on the magnifying glass button.

-This will bring up a few articles related to your search.
+This will bring up resources related to your search.
 If you don't get any results, try again with less specific terms, and double-check to make sure all the words are spelled correctly.
 It also helps to use all lowercase letters (ex: "divorce" instead of "Divorce") and to avoid using any punctuation.

 There are several different ways in which an organization can provide help: